 Financial Evidence Requirements

-The UK sponsor must prove a minimum annual income of £29,000 (2026 requirement) through employment income, self-employment, or a combination including savings.
-Required documents include 6 months of payslips, corresponding bank statements, and an employer letter.
-If using savings, you need £88,500 held for at least 6 months.
+The UK sponsor must prove a minimum annual income of £29,000 (2026 — unchanged) through employment income, self-employment, or a combination including savings.
+Required documents include 6 months of payslips, corresponding bank statements, and an employer letter on company headed paper.
+If using savings alone, you need £88,500 held for at least 6 months.
+Pre-April 2024 applicants on continuous leave remain protected at the £18,600 transitional threshold.

-- Employer letter: Confirming role, salary, start date, and employment type
+- Employer letter: On headed paper confirming role, salary, start date, employment type, current status

-- Self-employed: Tax returns, SA302, business accounts, accountant letter
+- Self-employed (Cat F/G): Tax returns, SA302, business accounts, accountant letter from registered accountant

 Accommodation Evidence & Landlord Letter for Spouse Visa

-The accommodation requirement proves you have adequate housing that won't be overcrowded.
+The spouse visa accommodation rules prove you have adequate housing that won't be overcrowded.
 Required documents include a tenancy agreement, mortgage statement, or landlord letter if living with family/friends.
-The property must meet basic health and safety standards and have sufficient space for the household.
+The property must meet Housing Act 1985 standards (Room and Space Standards) and have sufficient space for the household without overcrowding.

-You must demonstrate that adequate accommodation is available for the couple (and any dependents) without overcrowding.
+You must demonstrate that adequate accommodation is available for the couple (and any dependants) without overcrowding.
 The type of evidence depends on your housing situation:

 | Housing Situation | Documents Required |